All your holiday planning needs in one place, letting you book direct and benefit from official online rates

 Over the following 30 years Salvator purchased properties in Deià and Valldemossa, constructed paths in the hilly terrain and set up free guest lodging to allow visitors to come and experience the picturesque area.
 Salvator ended up owning properties over a 16 kilometer stretch along the coast.
 However, despite of his wealth and many properties, Salvator was a humble and genuine person who did not dress nor acted as a nobleman, but rather as a peasant mingling with the local inhabitants wherever he came about.
 His behavior and approach allowed him to examine the true Balearic culture, the customs, traditions and lifestyle.

-Some of the most emblematic properties aquired by Salvator was the Son Marroig in Deià, the Miramar in Valldemossa and the s’Estaca also in Valldemossa.
+Some of the most emblematic properties acquired by Salvator was the Son Marroig in Deià, the Miramar in Valldemossa and the s’Estaca also in Valldemossa.
 The house of s’Estaca was designed by himself based on inspiration from the Liparian Islands.
 This estate he gave to his lover, although not officially confirmed, Catalina Homar, a daughter of a local carpenter.
 Homar came under the wings of Salvator from whom she learned multiple languages, as well as became administrator of his many adjacent vineyards where the two grew the sought for Malvasier grapes.

 The 20th century started out good for Valldemossa, namely because of the beatification of Catalina Tomàs i Gallard by Pope Pius XI in 1930.
 The same year the bell tower and main facade of the Sant Bartomeu church was finished.